uvirt/kvm-sample/README.md

     wget https://raw.githubusercontent.com/uvirt/kvm-sample/master/centos72-install.sh
     sh centos72-install.sh

-And wait until "finish all job" message is displayed.
+And wait until the message "finish all job" is displayed.
 It takes approximately 15 minutes.

+## How to start the guest and connect via ssh

+    virsh list --all
+    virsh start centos72
+    ssh root@192.168.122.110
+    password is 'password'